 Tell us about where you work:

-I work at the St. Catharines Enterprise Centre – a partnership between the City of St. Catharines and the Ministry of Economic, Job Creation and Trade.
+I work at the St. Catharines Enterprise Centre – a partnership between the City of St. Catharines and the Ministry of Economic Development, Job Creation and Trade.
 We provide small businesses and entrepreneurs assistance to start, grow, and succeed in business.
 We offer seminars on various small business topics, help them access financing through business plan revisions and facilitate events and one-on-one consultations.

 Describe your role and what you like about it: